marcosUNLP/qonscious/README.md

 ## Use cases

 These are some scenarios where you may use Qonscious:

-1. Run a circuit conditional on your target computer (or simulator) checking some figures of merit (e.g., number of qubits, CHSH score, etc.)
+- Run a circuit conditional on your target computer (or simulator) checking some figures of merit (e.g., number of qubits, CHSH score, etc.)
-2. Benchmark a computer (or simulator) in terms of a collection of figures of merit.
+- Benchmark a computer (or simulator) in terms of a collection of figures of merit.
-3. Explore correlations between experiment results and figures of merit of a gicen computer (or simulator)
+- Explore correlations between experiment results and figures of merit of a gicen computer (or simulator)
-4. ...
+- ...

 ## Setting up dependencies

-We recommend working in a Python virtual environment.
-This snippet of code provides examples of most of the tasks you'll need to complete.

 This project is organized with a pyproject.toml file, so there is no longer a need for a requirements.txt file.

 Python version is set in .python-version

+We recommend working in a Python virtual environment.
+The following snippet of code provides examples of most of the tasks you'll need to complete.

 ```bash
 python -m venv .venv